gilangarya01/megumin-random-image/README.md

 ### How To Use

-Jalankan file `index.html` di web browser untuk menjalankan project.
+Run the `index.html` file on the `live-server` with a web browser to run the project.

 #### Build Taiwindcss